 New UN carbon market standards are a step change in protecting people and planet

 At a press conference hosted by the coalition at COP29 on Tuesday, Canada’s climate ambassador Catherine Stewart said the government was “in the process of finalising” its inventory.
-IISD’s Culbert said that Austria’s would be published this week.
+IISD’s Culbert said Austria’s would be published this week.

 He pointed to demonstrations across Europe against the removal of fuel subsidies for farmers, aviation and other sectors.
 Even just identifying a subsidy – let alone scrapping it – can spark demonstrations, he said.